BendingSpoons/katana-swift/README.md

 We strongly suggest to upgrade to the new Katana.
 The new Katana, in fact, not only adds new very powerful capabilities to the library, but it has also been designed to be extremely compatible with the old logic.
 All the actions and middleware you wrote for Katana 2.x, will continue to work in the new Katana as well.
 The breaking changes are most of the time related to simple typing changes that are easily addressable.

-If you prefer to continue with Katana 2.x, however, you can still access to Katana 2.x in the [dedicated branch](https://github.com/BendingSpoons/katana-swift/tree/2.x).
+If you prefer to continue with Katana 2.x, however, you can still access Katana 2.x in the [dedicated branch](https://github.com/BendingSpoons/katana-swift/tree/2.x).

 ### Middleware
 In Katana, the concept of `middleware` has been replaced with the new concept of `interceptor`.
 You can still use your middleware by leveraging the `middlewareToInterceptor` method.

 ## Swift Version
 Certain versions of Katana only support certain versions of Swift.
 Depending on wich version of Swift your project is using, you should use specific versions of Tempura.